 Brontie Ansell, Law course leader, talks about our pro-bono Legal Clinic, run by students for the community.

-It’s been a unique year for all of us, don’t worry our welcome will be as warm as ever – find out what to expect this autumn on our website.
+It’s been a unique couple of years for all of us, don’t worry our welcome will be as warm as ever – find out what to expect this autumn.